Christmas and New Year Offer thumbImage

 What is a Binary MLM Plan?

-A Binary plan is a two-branch structure where every person has only two frontline positions, creating a left leg and a right leg.
+A Binary MLM plan is a two-branch structure where every person has only two frontline positions, creating a left leg and a right leg.
 There’s no limit on how deep the organization can grow on both legs.
-Commissions are based on sales volume collected in each leg, with pay typically computed from the lower-volume leg, known as the pay leg, while the higher-volume leg serves as the reference leg.
+Commissions are based on sales volume collected in each leg.
+The pay is typically computed from the lower-volume leg, known as the pay leg, while the higher-volume leg serves as the reference leg.

 Let’s examine how Binary MLM plan works:

-Each time a distributor sponsors a new person, that person is placed either on the left leg or the right leg to help balance the team.
+Each time a distributor sponsors a new person, that person is placed either on the left leg or the right leg.
 After the first two placements, extra recruits “spill over” and are placed further down the tree under existing team members, which supports teamwork and unlimited depth.
 This structure encourages balancing both legs, because earnings depend on building volume on both sides rather than only one side.

 Commission calculation example:

-Many Binary plans pay on sales volume (SV) from the pay leg.
+Many binary plans pay commission based on sales volume (SV) from the pay leg.
 That means if the left leg has 300 SV and the right leg has 200 SV in a period, the commissionable volume is 200 SV from the weaker leg.

 Many MLM companies often set “capping” rules so that only up to a set SV or income amount is paid in a cycle.
 Any extra volume may be flushed or limited based on the plan’s rules.
 Because pay is tied to the weaker leg, teams work to balance both sides so more of the total volume counts toward commissions.